Internal Service Agent

 Review the following key points:

-- The internal Service Client supports:
+- The internal Service Agent supports:

 - SNMP Monitoring